bammv/sguil/README.md

 Copyright (C) 2002-2010 Robert (Bamm) Visscher <bamm@sguil.net>

-This program is distributed under the terms of version 1.0 of the Q Public License.
-See LICENSE.QPL for further details.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-see LICENSE for more details
+GPLv3 - See LICENSE file for more details